Statement on International Affiliations

 Obligations to International Students, Fellows, and Faculty

 We at UTHealth actively recruit students, fellows, or faculty members to become part of the health science center community, and we should assure that their experiences are meaningful and beneficial.
-We should provide an atmosphere of acceptance and appreciation of diversity.
+We commit to providing an atmosphere of acceptance and appreciation of different cultures, viewpoints and lived experiences.
 We should help them become acclimated to the life of the community while they are here.
 Students and faculty sent to other universities to represent UTHealth should reflect our values and represent the best of our education experience.